typings/typings/docs/external-modules.md

 }
 ```

 i.e. Each entry in the Typings Registry declares its own **versioned** dependencies.

-So this is the difference between DefinitelyTyped and the Typings registry: DT for the most part makes use of reference statements (eg `/// <reference path="../../typings/jquery/jquery.d.ts" />`) to declare dependencies based on the assumption that everything is ambiently declared from the get go and lives in a single repo (DT).
+So this is the difference between DefinitelyTyped and the Typings registry: DT for the most part makes use of reference statements (eg `/// <reference path="../../typings/jquery/jquery.d.ts" />`) to declare dependencies based on the assumption that everything is globally declared from the get go and lives in a single repo (DT).

-With Typings the dependencies are entirely isolated as Typings are **not** ambient until Typings installs them and makes them ambient.
-And the user of Typings decides on the form those ambient definitions take.
+With Typings the dependencies are entirely isolated as Typings are **not** global until Typings installs them and makes them global.
+And the user of Typings decides on the form those global definitions take.